The Scrum Survival Guide™

 This workshop will help you:

-• Focus on tasks that provide tangible outcomes and business benefits, by concentrating on what the business wants, by delivering little and often.
+- Focus on tasks that provide tangible outcomes and business benefits by concentrating on what the business wants and delivering minor improvements frequently.

 Who is it for?

-• Start-up’s and enterprise teams wanting to better understand Agile and reduce risks on product and project delivery.
+- Start-ups and enterprise teams seeking to understand Agile better and reduce risks in product and project delivery.

 Definitions

-An AGILE project – a lean and a collaborative way to deliver a project using a number of frameworks like SCRUM, SAFe and DSDM.
+An AGILE project – a lean and collaborative way to deliver a project using several frameworks like SCRUM, SAFe and DSDM.

-Why AGILE vs Traditional methods – often the business does not know what it wants at the time of initial brief, this often causes complex issues for the project teams trying to deliver.
+Why AGILE vs Traditional methods – often the business does not know what it wants at the time of the initial brief, which usually causes complex issues for project teams trying to deliver.

 SCRUM (an Agile Framework) – a collaborative way to develop complex products using the right people (their skills and know-how) to iterate and incrementally deliver a product/solution.